Modeling scattering matrix containing evanescent modes for wavefront shaping applications in disordered media: Focusing of an evanescent mode and universal background transmission

-In Eq.~\ref{eq:focusevinten}, the transmitted wave field peaks at the $(m')^{th}$ evanescent mode resulting in the constructive inference leading to focusing as expected and known.
-Such a focussing scenario is shown in FIG.~\ref{fig:optimal_transmission} where the focussing onto a propagating and evanescent mode are done separately.
+In Eq.~(\ref{eq:focusevinten}), the transmitted wave field peaks at the $(m')^{th}$ evanescent mode resulting in constructive inference leading to focusing as expected and known.
+Such a focussing scenario is shown in FIG.~\ref{fig:optimal_transmission}, where the focussing onto a propagating and evanescent mode are shown separately.

-For the remaining part of the paper, we discuss about the optimal transmission due to the background propagating wave formed during the evanescent wave focusing.
-Such an optimal background transmission is defined as $T_{opt}=\left({c_{tr}^{R,pr}}\right)^{\dagger}{c_{tr}^{R,pr}}$ where $c^{R,pr}_{tr}$ is given in Eq.~\ref{eq:focuspr}.
-For diffusive disorders, ensemble averaged background transmission $\langle T_{opt} \rangle$ is observed to be 2/3 similar to that of the case of the focusing\cite{vellekoop2008universal} of propagating modes.
-Such a phenomenon can be justified as the following for diffusive disorders.
+For the remainder of the paper, we discuss the optimal transmission resulting from the background propagating wave formed during evanescent wave focusing.
+It is important to emphasize that the optimization is performed only over the propagating input modes.
+Although the target of the focusing is an evanescent mode on the right side of the disorder, the incident wave used for optimization is obtained by phase conjugation of the propagating field generated by that evanescent mode on the opposite side.
+Therefore, the optimization acts within the propagating subspace, while the evanescent focusing arises indirectly through the coupling between propagating and evanescent modes described by the generalized reciprocity relation.
+The optimal background transmission associated with the focusing of an evanescent mode is defined as $T_{opt}=\left({\mathbf{c}_{tr}^{R,pr}}\right)^{\dagger}{\mathbf{c}_{tr}^{R,pr}}$, where $\mathbf{c}^{R,pr}_{tr}$ is given in Eq.~(\ref{eq:focuspr}).
+Here, $T_{opt}$ corresponds to the total transmitted flux carried by the propagating modes on the right side, while focusing on an evanescent mode optimally, even though the focused evanescent mode by itself does not transmit flux.
+For diffusive disorders, the ensemble-averaged background transmission $\langle T_{opt} \rangle$ is observed to be 2/3, similar to the case of the focusing \cite{vellekoop2008universal} of propagating modes.
+The phenomenon can be justified as follows for diffusive disorders.